CodiumTeam/docker-training/README.md

      - To copy a file: `scp [your-filename] [your-instance-id]@direct.labs.play-with-docker.com:/root`
      - To copy a folder recursively: `scp -r [your-folder] [your-instance-id]@direct.labs.play-with-docker.com:/root`

+## Speed up exercises

+To avoid delays while doing the exercises you can prefetch all docker images running [pull-images.sh](pull-images.sh) script.

+If you want to pull only the images related with a specific exercise, open the script and copy and paste the required images.

 ## Exercises

 - [Exercise 1: hello world](exercise-1)